onionshare/onionshare/docs/source/features.rst

     K3N3N3U3BURJW46HZEZV2LZHBPKEFAGVN6DPC7TY6FHWXT7RLRAQ

-You're responsible for securely sharing that URL and private key using a communication channel of your choice like in an encrypted chat message, or using something less secure like unencrypted e-mail, depending on your `threat model <https://ssd.eff.org/module/your-security-plan>`_.
+You're responsible for securely sharing that URL and private key using a communication channel of your choice like in an encrypted chat message, or using something less secure like unencrypted email, depending on your `threat model <https://ssd.eff.org/module/your-security-plan>`_.

 The people you send the URL to then copy and paste it into their `Tor Browser <https://www.torproject.org/>`_ to access the OnionShare service.
 Tor Browser will then prompt for the private key, which the people can also then copy and paste in.

 .. image:: _static/screenshots/private-key.png

-If you run OnionShare on your laptop to send someone files, and then suspend it before the files are sent, the service will not be available until your laptop is unsuspended and on the Internet again.
+If you run OnionShare on your laptop to send someone files, and then suspend it before the files are sent, the service will not be available until your laptop is unsuspended and on the internet again.
 OnionShare works best when working with people in real-time.

 Because your own computer is the web server, *no third party can access anything that happens in OnionShare*, not even the developers of OnionShare.
 It's completely private.
 And because OnionShare is based on Tor onion services too, it also protects your anonymity.
 See the :doc:`security design </security>` for more info.